 The information collected about you (or the individual you represent) may include:

-Study Prescreen Responses (Health‑Related/Sensitive Information): Condition/diagnosis details (e.g., whether there is a genetically confirmed diagnosis), relevant medical history (such as seizure history or cardiac conduction issues), current and prior medications or treatments relevant to the protocol (e.g., 3,4‑DAP or amifampridine phosphate), functional assessment results if provided (e.g., MFM scores), and other inclusion/exclusion responses necessary to assess preliminary eligibility.
+- Study Prescreen Responses (Health-Related/Sensitive Information): Condition/diagnosis details (e.g., whether there is a genetically confirmed diagnosis), relevant medical history (such as seizure history or cardiac conduction issues), current and prior medications or treatment to the protocol (e.g., 3,4-DAP or amifampridine phosphate), functional assessment results if provided (e.g., MFM scores), and other inclusion/exclusion responses necessary to assess preliminary eligibility.

 If the prospective participant is a minor, required information must be provided by a parent or legal guardian (or by a healthcare provider with appropriate authorization).
 Please do not submit a child's information unless you are the child's parent/legal guardian or otherwise legally authorized to do so.
 We may request documentation confirming your authority.